freeCodeCamp/freeCodeCamp/guide/english/python/docstring/index.md

 Docstring is a way for developers to communicate the purpose, parameters, requirements, and usage of a function in Python to other developers.
 It allows for ease of code maintenance and understanding.

-Unlike conventional source code comments the docstring should describe what the function does, not how.
+Unlike conventional source code comments, the docstring should describe what the function does, not how.

 A similar example to Docstring is @Javadoc in Java.